Bulls for Sale

 We are here to help.
 Give us a shout with questions.
 We would be glad to share anything we know about EPDs, indexes, pedigrees, management, etc.

 A word about EPDs.
 It seems to be human nature that when we assign a score to something, we feel the need to have the maximum.
-That’s not always a good idea, particularly if you are trying to hold down the cost of inputs and maintenance in your operation.
-The average registered Angus cow across the breed is now north of 1,400 lb.
+That’s not always a good idea, particularly if you are trying to hold down the cost of inputs in your operation.
+The average registered Angus cow is now north of 1,400 lb.
 Similarly, single-trait selection is probably a bad idea.
 “Balanced performance” and “correct” really ought to mean something more than a slogan or hype.

 What We Don’t Do